nbliangying/md_pocket_occlusion/README.md

 RESIDUES - The PDB file containing the buried ligand atoms that define the binding pocket.
 Each atom in this file will have it's overlap computed as a proxy measure of pocket occlusion.

-RRAME_LIST - A text file listing the MD frame files that will be used in overlap calculations.
+FRRAME_LIST - A text file listing the MD frame files that will be used in overlap calculations.
 Each frame must be saved as a separate PDB file and its path must be listed on it's own line in the FRAME_LIST file.
 EX:

     /path/to/frame1.pdb
     /path/to/frame2.pdb